 If the fund were a QIE under a special "look-through" rule, any distributions by the fund to a foreign shareholder (including, in certain cases, distributions made by the fund in redemption of its shares) attributable directly or indirectly to (i) distributions received by the fund from a lower-tier regulated investment company or REIT that the fund is required to treat as USRPI gain in its hands and (ii) gains realized on the disposition of USRPIs by the fund would retain their character as gains realized from USRPIs in the hands of the fund's foreign shareholders and would be subject to U.S. tax withholding.
-In addition, such distributions at regular U.S. federal income tax rates.
+In addition, such distributions could result in the foreign shareholder being required to file a U.S. tax return and pay tax on the distributions at regular U.S. federal income tax rates.
 The consequences to a foreign shareholder, including the rate of such withholding and character of such distributions (e.g., as ordinary income or USRPI gain), would vary depending upon the extent of the foreign shareholder's current and past ownership of the fund.

-Foreign shareholders of the fund also may be subject to "wash sale" rules to prevent the avoidance of the taxfiling and -payment obligations discussed above through the sale and repurchase of fund shares.
+Foreign shareholders of the fund also may be subject to "wash sale" rules to prevent the avoidance of the tax-filing and -payment obligations discussed above through the sale and repurchase of fund shares.